jwiegley/dot-emacs/README.md

 This package provides live filtering of files in dired buffers.
 In general, after calling the respective narrowing function you type a filter string into the minibuffer.
-After each change the changes are automatically reflect in the buffer.
-Typing C-g will cancel the narrowing and restore the original view, typing RET will exit the query mode and leave the filter in the narrowed state.
-To bring it back to the original view, you can call `revert-buffer` (usually bound to `g`).
+After each change the changes automatically reflect in the buffer.
+Typing C-g will cancel the narrowing and restore the original view, typing RET will exit the live filtering mode and leave the dired buffer in the narrowed state.
+To bring it back to the original view, you can call `revert-buffer` (usually bound to <kbd>g</kbd>).

+During the filtering process, several special functions are available.
+You can customize the binding by changing `dired-narrow-map`.

+* `dired-narrow-next-file` (<kbd>\<down\></kbd>) - move the point to the next file
+* `dired-narrow-previous-file` (<kbd>\<up\></kbd>) - move the point to the previous file
+* `dired-narrow-enter-directory` (<kbd>\<right\></kbd>) - descend into
+  the directory under point and immediately go back to narrowing mode

+You can customize what happens after exiting the live filtering mode by customizing `dired-narrow-exit-action`.
+`dired-narrow-exit-action` may be executed automatically, when there is only one file left while narrowing.
+In order to enable this feature, add `(setq dired-narrow-exit-when-1-left t)` to your config.
+It makes sense when you use find-file as your exit action, e.g.
+`(setq dired-narrow-exit-action 'dired-narrow-find-file)`.
+A chosen file will be quickly highlighted before executing `dired-narrow-exit-action`.
+This behavior is controlled by variables `dired-narrow-enable-blinking`, `dired-narrow-blink-time` and by a face `dired-narrow-blink`.

 These narrowing functions are provided: